TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 If a pointer has both a constant and a register displacement, the constant displacement is encoded first, followed immediately by the encoded register displacement.

+For an interactive website demonstrating pointer encoding, see here: <https://tollyh.github.io/AssEmbly/PointerToy/>.

 Some examples of pointer encoding (result bytes are in hexadecimal):

 ```text